amshunaik/Gate-Level-IFT/README.md

 ### Code-1.Cpp file
         * Code of GLIFT for small circuits.
-        * During the execution of the code,the input is given by the user- https://github.com/amshunaik/Gate-Level-IFT/blob/main/Code%20-1%20input%20format
+        * Code-1 input format: Input format for "Code-1.cpp" file during the execution of the code given by the user
         * Run the code.
-        * Get the result.
+        * Code result: Output for the input in "Code-1 input format" file
 ### GLIFT code.Cpp file
         * Code of GLIFT for Large circuits.
-        * The input format for the code given in txt. file (eg,sample circuit),which need to be uploaded before execution of the code.
+        * GLIFT sample circuit: The input format for the code given in txt.file (text.file),which need to be uploaded before execution of the code.
         * Run the code.
-        * Get the result.
+        * GLIFT sample circuit output: Output for the input in "GLIFT sample circuit" file
 ## Reference
 * https://cseweb.ucsd.edu/~weh140/resource/TCAD_11.pdf
 * https://users.ece.utexas.edu/~tiwari/pubs/DAC-10-glift.pdf